p-lemonish/ollama-x-opencode/README.md

 I found out why agentic actions such as using opencode's provided tools didn't work.
 It's because Ollama has set the context window at 4096 for the models.

+Even though ollama says the context is larger, for example for qwen3 it says context is around 40k, upon running the model via ollama, it will use a default of 4k context, this **has** to be setup by yourself.
+Also make sure the model you are planning to use actually supports *agentic* tools.

 This was fixed by doing the following:

 For example, after pulling `qwen3:8b`